 (ii) To receive a certified copy of the degree before the programme commences if you are accepted.

 Certificate of Proficiency in English.
-If you have not completed your secondary or undergraduate education through English, you require a recognized certificate of proficiency in English (such as TOEFL or IELTS, see the Language Requirements here).
+If you have not concluded your secondary or undergraduate education through English, you must justify a Level of B2 within the Common European Framework of Reference for Languages (CEFR).

-If the certificate is not ready before the deadline, it can be sent later by e-mail and by regular mail before the programme commences.
-Acceptance to the programme is conditional upon receipt of this test certificate at a satisfactory level before the programme commences.
+If the certificate is not ready before the application deadline, it can be sent later by e-mail and regular mail before the programme commences.
+Acceptance to the program is conditional upon receiving this test certificate at a satisfactory level before the programme begins.